 Laser hair removal vs waxing

 We are reaching the conclusion of our laser hair removal vs waxing game.
+Why laser hair removal is better than waxing When it comes to removing unwanted hair from your body over the long-term, laser hair removal is the best method out there.
+It is a long-term solution over everything, not to mention it's also very less painful.
+If you are likely to have in-grown hairs, this is the method you should choose as it completely destroys the follicle.
 We have laid out pros and cons for each method.
 Who will be the winner?
 As far as we are concerned, laser hair removal is in for the win.
 Why?
 Simply because the benefits outweigh the cons.

 If you think about it, the side effects of laser hair removal are very few and easily avoidable.
 Not so much when it comes to waxing.
 The cost is another argument.
 Sure, waxing seems cheaper at the beginning but it is the added cost that will end up into a huge sum.
 In the end, laser hair removal is much cheaper in the long term and much more efficient.

 Indeed, you will be rid of 95% of your hair after your laser treatment.
 While you would have to wax for years and years before even reaching a 25% growth reduction.
 Pain is another factor.
 Laser hair removal is not pleasant nor comfortable but it is not painful.
 It pinches a bit sure, but it will seem like a walk in the park compared to waxing.

 If you compared laser hair removal and waxing, it is clear that laser hair removal is the way to go.
 It is more efficient, cheaper, more cost-effective, less painful and more convenient.
 What’s not to love?
 If you are wondering how you can afford laser hair removal, fret not!
 We offer discounted packages that will allow you to be hairless at a tiny price!